 Control devices shall limit the discharge to a rate such that the post-developed release rate from the site is no greater than 0.1 cfs per acre of development for 0 - 10 year return interval storms and 0.3 cfs per acre of developed area for 11 - 100 year return interval storms.
-The above fixed general release rates may be set at a lower value by the Town of McCordsville for geographical areas determined as Impact Drainage Area or for certain watersheds if more detailed data becomes available as a result of comprehensive watershed studies conducted and/or formally approved and adopted by the Town of McCordsville (see Table below or a map of areas with specific release rates and designated impact areas throughout Hancock County can be found on the Hancock County website).
+The above fixed general release rates may be set at a lower value by the Town of McCordsville for geographical areas determined as Impact Drainage Area or for certain watersheds if more detailed data becomes available as a result of comprehensive watershed studies conducted and/or formally approved and adopted by the Town of McCordsville (see Table 6-1 below) .
 The applicant shall confirm the applicable release rates with the Town of McCordsville or designee prior to initiating the design calculations to determine whether a basin-specific release rate has been established for the watershed of their interest or whether the site is located within a designated or an Impact Drainage Area.